 - Look for the appropriate mobile wallet symbol at the credit card terminal when making in-store purchases.

-- Tap or hold your device to the terminal.
+- Hover your device just over the card terminal when you’re ready to pay.
 You may be asked to scan your finger or enter a passcode to approve the transaction.
 If you’re an Apple Pay user, you may be required to use your Touch ID® or Face ID® to authorize.
 That’s it!

 Like contactless cards, mobile wallets mask your card number—never storing it on your device or sharing it with merchants.
 You can also beef up your security by requiring a fingerprint, passcode or other authenticator for your mobile device, preventing a thief from easily getting into your device and potentially using any cards stored on it.